nidone/AI-Safety-Project/methodology.md

 - Column F is **Scoring Rubric**

 **Scoring Process** (Columns H to J for GPT-4, and more on the right)
-- Manual work first.
-Copy **Query** in Column C, ask the Query to given LLM (e.g. GPT-4), and copy & paste **LLM's Answer** to Column H
+- Manually copy & paste **Query** in Column C as a prompt to given LLM (e.g. GPT-4), and copy & paste **LLM's Response** back to Column H
-- This completes (long) **Eval Query** in Column I, which requires Query, Evaluation Criteria, Scoring Rubric and LLM's Answer.
+- Spreadsheet will automatically complete **Eval Prompt** in Column I, referring Query, Evaluation Criteria, Scoring Rubric and LLM's Response.
-- Apps Script automatically runs to send the Eval Query to Scoring LLM (GPT-4o) via API, and auto-fills the response in Column J as **Eval Result**
+- Apps Script will automatically run to send the Eval Prompot to Scoring LLM (gpt-4o-2024-08-06) via API, and auto-fills the response in Column J as **Eval Result**
 (in this case 5) with justification.<br /><br />

 ### Collaboration and Iteration